Date of Degree

 Copyright 2011 Kacie J. Meyer

 Meyer, Kacie Jo.
-"Detection, interpretation, and functional consequences of genomic copy number variation in human disease." doctoral dissertation, University of Iowa, 2011.
+"Detection, interpretation, and functional consequences of genomic copy number variation in human disease." doctoral PhD diss., University of Iowa, 2011.